 There are different forms of hair loss.
 Women often have a different form of hair loss than men.
-Baldness in women is mainly manifested in the midline of the head.
+Baldness in women is mainly manifested in the midlife of the head.
 The hair becomes thinner behind the hairline and the scalp shines through.
 Male hair loss generally starts at the front hairline, temples and crown.
-Read this post to find a solution.

 Due to a slow thyroid function, there is less good blood flow.
 As a result, there is also a poorer supply of nutrients to the hair.
 This can lead to hair loss.